tripstar22/trip-works/README.md

 ### SVGs
 - I am using the technique outlined [here](https://blog.logrocket.com/import-svgs-next-js-apps/#import-svgs-next-js-using-svgr) to leverage [SVGR](https://github.com/gregberge/svgr) for SVGs in the app.
-- All SVG assets are kept in `src/svg`.
+- SVG assets are kept in `src/svg` unless they are dynamic content from Contentful.

 ### Other Third-Party Libraries

 #### GSAP ScrollTrigger
 - [GSAP ScrollTrigger](https://greensock.com/docs/v3/Plugins/ScrollTrigger) is being used to trigger animations on certain elements as the user scrolls through a view.
-I created a reusable JavaScript module to handle this functionality which can be found in `modules/aniFade.js`, and a component to handle these animations in `components/utilities/reveal-on-scroll/RevealOnScroll.jsx`.
+I created a reusable JavaScript function to handle this functionality which can be found in `src/js/ani-fade/aniFade.js`, and a component to handle these animations in `components/utilities/reveal-on-scroll/RevealOnScroll.jsx`.
   - ***Note:** Using the `ScrollTrigger` plugin requires that I also include the standard [GSAP](https://github.com/greensock/GSAP) library.*

 #### GSAP TextPlugin
 - [GSAP TextPlugin](https://gsap.com/docs/v3/Plugins/TextPlugin/) is being used to animate certain text elements in the app.
-- This functionality is used in conjunction with GSAP ScrollTrigger in `modules/aniFade.js`.
+- This functionality is used in conjunction with GSAP ScrollTrigger in `src/js/ani-fade/aniFade.js`.
 - Like the ScrollTrigger functionality, the functionality is used in the `RevealOnScroll` component found in `components/utilities/reveal-on-scroll/RevealOnScroll.jsx`.
    - ***Note:** Using the `TextPlugin` plugin requires that I also include the standard [GSAP](https://github.com/greensock/GSAP) library.*